Support to Public Administration Reform

-Lead executing Agency: Ministry of Public Administration and Local Self-Government; Ministry of European Integration
+Lead executing Agency: Ministarstvo državne uprave i lokalne samouprave (Ministry of Public Administration and Local Self-Government)

-Since the breakup of Yugoslavia, the Republic of Serbia has been striving to achieve economic stability.
-Since 2000, it has also been pursuing the goal of accession to the European Union (EU).
-The first formal step towards EU accession was completed in 2008 with the signing of the Stabilisation and Association Agreement.
-In 2013, a decision was taken to open negotiations on Serbia’s accession.
-At present, administrative procedures are overly complex and lack clarity and transparency.
+Since the breakup of Yugoslavia, the Republic of Serbia has been striving to achieve economic stability and, since 2000, closer relations with the European Union (EU).
+The first formal step towards closer relations with the EU was completed in 2008 with the signing of the Stabilisation and Association Agreement.
+In 2013, a decision was taken to open accession negotiations.
+At present, administrative procedures in Serbia are extremely complex and lack transparency.
 However, one of the prerequisites for Serbia’s accession to the EU is a reliable administrative system that implements EU regulations and meets European standards for public service delivery.

-The project strengthens networking, as well as organisational and human resource development in and between selected public administrative bodies and supports them in carrying out new procedures in selected areas of legislation.
-This ensures that the services offered by the authorities are more efficient and are more in line with regulations, evidence and need.
+The project promotes networking and organisational and human resource development in and between selected public administration bodies and provides support for the implementation of new procedures in selected areas of legislation.
+This ensures that authorities provide services in a more efficient, fact-based and user-friendly manner.

-The measures are implemented at central and municipal level in four fields of activity:
+The measures are implemented at the central and local government levels in four fields of activity.
+The goals are:

-- Improving the management of Serbia’s EU accession process: this field of activity was included in 2017.
-The activities build on a successful predecessor project.
+- To improve the management of Serbia’s accession to the EU: this field of activity was added in 2017 and builds on a successful predecessor project.

-With GIZ support, a new competency framework has been developed for public administration employees.
-Once it is introduced, staff recruitment will be based more on actual requirements, and this, in turn, will lay the foundation for more efficient public service delivery.
+With the support of GIZ, a new competency framework has been developed for public administration employees.
+Staff recruitment is now based more on actual requirements, which will improve public services in the long term.

-The Public Policy Secretariat is supported in designing the impact assessment procedure for legislation and policy, together with sectoral ministries, on the basis of relevant policy documents.
+The Secretariat for Public Policy is being assisted in the task of estimating the impact on policy of legislative changes, together with sectoral ministries, on the basis of current policy documents.